liferay/liferay-docs/develop/tutorials/articles/05-mobile/01-beginning-android-portal-development/01-setting-up-the-guestbook-portlet.markdown

 connect Liferay Portal to a separate database such as MySQL or PostgreSQL, you can configure that connection here.
 Note that although the default embedded database is fine for development on your local machine, it isn't optimized for production.
 Click *Finish Configuration* when you're done.
+When the success message appears, click *Go to My Portal*.
 Then set a password and a password reminder query for your administrative user.
 Your Liferay Portal instance then takes you to its default site.

 Great!
 Next, you'll deploy the Guestbook portlet to your Liferay Portal instance.